 Bessie Coleman first crashed her airplane in February 1923 while in Los Angeles, California, when her Jenny plane’s engine suddenly stalled.
 She suffered a broken leg, cuts on her face, and cracked ribs.
 But that did not keep her from flying again.

 Bessie Coleman took her very last flight on April 30, 1926.
 She was a passenger on a test flight with mechanic William Wills, who was in the pilot seat fir the flight.
 At an altitude of about 3000 feet, a loose wrench got stuck in the engine of the plane.
 Wills was unable to control the steering and the plane flipped upside down.
 Bessie Coleman, who wasn’t wearing a seatbelt (airplanes did not have roofs back then), fell out of the plane and died.

 Bessie Coleman was an inspiration for women back in the day, and she still inspires now.
 She stood up for her beliefs, and refused to ever go against them.
 One of her most famous quotes “I refused to take no for an answer.” sums up her life perfectly.

 Do you love female explorers?
 Take the quiz and find out which female explorer you have most in common with!

 Embody the spirit of Bessie Coleman!
-Be brave like Bessie with swag from the Her Adventures shop!
+Be brave like Bessie with swag from the Girls Who Travel shop!